This paper investigates the moisture failure acceleration factors for a GaAs pHEMT process

 Figure 2.

-Performance of thin-film GaAs solar cells and plastic mini-CPCs (a) Current versus voltage (IV) characteristics of thin-film GaAs solar cells with and without various CPCs measured under 1 sun, AM 1.5 G simulated solar illumination.
+Performance of thin-film GaAs solar cells and plastic mini-CPCs (a) Current versus voltage (I–V) characteristics of thin-film GaAs solar cells with and without various CPCs measured under 1 sun, AM 1.5 G simulated solar illumination.
 Inset shows the shape of each CPC along with their corresponding tilt angles. (b) Concentration factors depending on the tilt angle of the CPCs.
 Blue and green bars show simulated and measured concentration factors under AM 1.5 G solar illumination, respectively. (c) Light incident angle dependent concentration factors for thin-film GaAs solar cells integrated with 6° tilted plastic mini-CPCs.
 The green solid line shows the simulated value.
 Blue and red dots with guide lines show the measured concentration factors under direct and diffuse illumination, respectively. (d) Operating temperatures of thin-film and substrate-based GaAs solar cells under AM 1.5 G simulated solar illumination at 3.3 suns concentration, measured using an IR camera.
 The inset shows the cell IR camera images.
 CPC, compound parabolic concentrator; IR, infrared.

 Full figure and legend (202K)